Toaster Oven vs Convection Oven: Which Is Best for You

 Now that you have educated yourself on all the main differences between toaster ovens and regular ovens, you can choose which one, if not both, is right for you.

-Consider your available space, outlets, budget, and types of food you plan to cook when making your decision.
-Also, remind yourself of the number of people you plan to cook for on a regular basis.
+When making your decision, consider your available space, outlets, budget, and the types of food you plan to cook.
+Also, remember the number of people you plan to cook for on a regular basis.
 If you live alone, a toaster oven might make more sense than a full-sized oven.

 Questions?
 Reach out to Michelle at michelle@ovenspot.com